e2huynh/e2huynh.github.io/README.md

 # Ethan Huynh's GitHub Page 3rd Year UCSD Student

 > To know your enemy, you must become your enemy.
-—Sun Tzu *Art of War*
+— Sun Tzu *Art of War*

 ### How to find the shortest unweighted path from one vertex to another:
 ```